 At Grinnell College, scholarly, creative, and research opportunities are available for faculty and students in all departments.
 Research ranges from qualitative to quantitative research, field studies at CERA, or laboratory work.

-At Grinnell College numerous research opportunities are available for both faculty and students in a variety of departments.
-This research ranges from field studies at CERA, to online surveys or laboratory work.
-Growing federal guidelines and regulations for research necessitate increased awareness of the ethical implications and considerations when undertaking a research project.
-If you conduct research of any kind in association with Grinnell College (e.g. anthropology, biology, psychology), please refer to the following pages to determine what level of review is necessary for your project.
+Federal regulations necessitate increased awareness of the ethical implications and considerations when undertaking a research project.
+If you conduct research in association with Grinnell College, please refer to the resources below to determine what type of review may be necessary for your project.

 - NSF Competes requires training and oversight in the responsible and ethical conduct of research.
 Visit NSF COMPETES Compliance for more information and resources.

 - NIH recently updated the RCR Education Requirements.
 See Requirement for Instruction in the Responsible Conduct of Research.
 The updated Policy covers specific award mechanisms and is effective for new and renewal applications submitted on or after January 25, 2010.
 Updates are effective for all continuation applications with deadlines on or after January 1, 2011.

 - CITI Responsible Conduct of Research (RCR) Course

 Office of Research Integrity

 The U.S. Department of Health and Human Services Office of Research Integrity

 IRB oversees all College research that involves human participants.
 The IRB page (login required) includes general IRB information, human research proposal forms, online ethics training tutorials and additional links for both students and faculty.